saorisakaue/Genotype-dimensionality-reduction/README.md

 - pandas
 - TSNE

-We would recommend you to install these dependencies using `anaconda`.
+We would recommend you to install these dependencies by using `anaconda`.

 ## Installation
 If you want to download the scripts,